TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 into smart contracts.
 Because of this, `trace actions` closely resemble the fields of the [transaction](#transactions).

-The following commands produce and manage `TraceActions`:
+The following commands produce and manage traceactions:

 - [chifra traces](/docs/chifra/chaindata/#chifra-traces)
 - [chifra export](/docs/chifra/accounts/#chifra-export)

-Traceaction data is made of the following data fields:
+Traceaction data is made of the following fields:

 | Field         | Description                                                                | Type    |
 | ------------- | -------------------------------------------------------------------------- | ------- |